pallas0/mastermind/README.md

 ### Database (PostgreSQL)
 - Manages two primary data models:
-  - `GameState` for storing the state of each game.
+  - `Game` for generating and storing each game.
   - `BestScores` for tracking the top scores.

 ### Integration